Child Development Services - Frequently Asked Questions

 Do I have to come to the office?

-You may submit an application by fax, mail, or by bringing it to the office.
+You may submit a Waitlist Application by fax, mail, or by bringing it to the office.
 When you are notified that your child has been accepted for enrollment, you will be asked to bring documents to the office, and you will be required to sign enrollment documents.

 Where is the office?